flowchart LR

 Coordinates and facet

-From time to time you might want each subplots share (or not share) same scale (axis).
-You can specify throught the argumnt scales=XXX
+From time to time, you might want each subplot to share (or not share) the same scale (axis).
+You can specify this through the argument scales=XXX in the facet_wrap() function.
+The options for scales are listed below:

 free_y |